jbirddog/supreme-spoon/README.md

 # supreme-spoon

 POC workflow compiler.
 Currently has a BPMN frontend and a Python CSP backend.
-Very early stages but does demonstrate compiling a bpmn file to a standalone python file to subsequent execution.
+Very early stages but does demonstrate compiling a bpmn file to a standalone python file for subsequent execution.
 Currently mock Start/End Events, Manual and Script Tasks and Parallel Gateways are implemented.
 Please note these are just mock imlementations - their only aim at this point is to prove the idea.

 ## Install